 Veterans and civilians with a documented disability as defined under the ADA, "...a physical or mental impairment that substantially limits one or more major life activities," are quailfied to apply for the assistance of a Service Dog in order to enhance their independence or their quality of life.
 Veterans suffering from PTSD and other disabilities receive priority for training and financial assistance from Give Us Paws.For Veterans seeking funding, a copy of your DD-214 and your letter of disability rating from the VA will be required in order to schedule an interview or evaluation.

-For all applicants, we require a letter from a physician or licensed therapist recommeding the use of a Service Animal pertaining to your disablility.
+For civilian applicants, we require a letter from a physician or licensed therapist recommeding the use of a Service Animal pertaining to your disablility prior to beginning Public Access training.

 Give Us Paws accepts a limited number of applications per year.
 Give Us Paws determines and selects individuals that fit best into our program.
-Give Us Paws is committed to producing reliable service dogs and skilled handlers to create functional service dog teams.
-The selection process is focused on the potential client's ability to make the lifestyle changes necessary to commit to training a dog and the thorough evaluation of each dog to ensure the success of every service dog team we produce to the best of our ability.
+Give Us Paws is committed to producing skilled handlers who can train reliable service dogs to create functional service dog teams.
+The selection process is focused on the potential client's ability to make the lifestyle changes necessary to commit to training a dog and the thorough evaluation of each dog to ensure the success of every service dog team to the best of our ability.

 Some considerations before applying: